With the graduation ceremony past (you can read about it here), we turned our concentration to the graduation party!

 What an exciting time for our family!
 Our first child and only daughter was now a high school graduate.
 It is something to celebrate and we decided to so with our family and friends, inviting them to our home for a graduation party (open house).

 I think planning this party came fairly easy to me.
 We carried over the decorations (tulle and flowers) from the ceremony to the party.
-We had planned on doing small center pieces for the tables our guests would sit at but rain prevented us from getting those out (I’ll have a post soon about the rain and God’s promise to me to “hold it in His hand”).
+We had planned on doing small center pieces for the tables our guests would sit at but rain prevented us from getting those out (Here is my post about the rain and God’s promise to me to “hold it in His hand”).

 Thinking to past years and other parties we had attended, we selected what details from those that would work best for us.
 Because using our garage was not an option (it is currently a woodworking shop and also not very large), we decided we would have guests enter the front door into the living area, where they would see pictures of M and could watch the graduation video her dad made as well as leave a memory on a memory card (which M will later place in a photo album).
 M also had her Journal Bible out for people to leave a special verse or note for her.